 Our sense from participant feedback and evaluations is that the mix of parents, guardians, along with persons from K-12, higher education, and community and educational support institutions provided a generative learning setting.
-It was one in which we could listen to, learn from and be seriously and strongly challenged by ranging experiences, ideas and yearnings about the educational circumstances facing our children and the possibilities for positive transformation.
-Seventy-five individuals attended the conference and seventeen children participated in the Youth Camp.
-This Conference marked a significant innovation and expansion in the work of Race and Pedagogy which began in 2002 with a commitment to encourage students and teachers at all levels to think critically about the role of race in education and to act to eliminate racism.
+It was one in which we could listen to, learn from, and be seriously and strongly challenged by ranging experiences, ideas, and yearnings about the educational circumstances facing our children and the possibilities for positive transformation.
+Seventy-five individuals attended the conference and 17 children participated in the Youth Camp.
+This conference marked a significant innovation and expansion in the work of Race & Pedagogy which began in 2002 with a commitment to encourage students and teachers at all levels to think critically about the role of race in education and to act to eliminate racism.

 "The opportunities given to parents and guardians to gain information and express personal concerns through round table discussions was very impressive."

 "I found the idea of connecting with the right help in the right time and sequence is very valuable."

 "We need more students' input when parents are not around."